 What are the symptoms of Paget’s disease?

 There is no one specific set of symptoms for Paget’s disease and pain is reportedly the most common symptom.
-Some people who have the condition actually may never experience any symptoms or complications arising from Paget’s and therefore remain unaware that they even have the disease.
+Some people who have the condition actually may never experience any symptoms or complications.
+These people therefore remain unaware that they even have the disease.

 How is Paget’s disease treated?

-It is important to remember that not everyone who has Paget’s disease has any symptoms or needs any treatment.
-For people who are experiencing pain from affected bones, the treatment is often by way of Bisphosphonates a drug which works by inhibiting the bone remodelling process.
+It is important to remember that not everyone who has this condition has any symptoms or needs any treatment.
+For people who are experiencing pain from affected bones, the treatment is often by way of Bisphosphonates.
+This is a drug which works by inhibiting the bone remodelling process.

 A clinical Guideline, for the Diagnosis and Management of Paget’s Disease of Bone in Adults, was commissioned by the Paget’s Association and published in 2019, in the Journal of Bone and Mineral Research.
 It has been endorsed by the European Calcified Tissues Society, the International Osteoporosis Foundation, the American Society of Bone and Mineral Research, the Bone Research Society (UK), and the British Geriatric Society.